-In addition, for international students three warning letters are issued to all students and their parents/guardians whose attendance falls below 95%, 90% and 85%, and this is followed up with counselling sessions and daily monitoring of student attendance by the Student Services Officer and Tutor Group Teachers.
-A Final Letter (Fourth 4th Letter) is issued when a student's attendance falls below 80%, cancelling their enrolment at the school and are reported on PRISMS to the Department of Home Affairs.
+For international students, three warning letters are issued to parents or guardians when the attendance rate falls below 95%, 90%, and 85%.
+This is followed by counselling sessions and daily monitoring by the Student Services Officer and Tutor Group Teachers.
+A final letter is issued when attendance falls below 80%, resulting in the cancellation of the student's enrolment, which is then reported on PRISMS to the Department of Home Affairs.

-It must also be noted that the Australian Government allows international students to change providers after completing six months of the Principal Course.
-It is therefore attractive for students to change schools or move to other colleges to undertake VET courses, especially when they find the challenge of the Preliminary and HSC Courses too difficult.
-The school offers assistance to improve their academic performance throughout the process of counselling and prior to them leaving the school.
+Additionally, it must be noted that the Australian Government allows international students to change providers after completing six months of their Principal Course.
+This makes it attractive for some students to switch schools or move to colleges offering VET courses if they find the Preliminary and HSC Courses too challenging.
+The school aids students improve their academic performance through counselling.

-10. Retention of Year 10 to Year 12 (where relevant)
+10.Retention of Year 10 to Year 12 (where relevant)

-Of the 29 students who were in Year 10 in 2020, 66% of these students were still enrolled at Macquarie Grammar School, in Year 12, in 2022.
+Of the 13 students who were in Year 10 in 2021, 69% of these students were still enrolled at Macquarie Grammar School, in Year 12, in 2023.
 Students who left chose to attend other schools offering vocational HSC courses, moved interstate or overseas, transferred to Australian Government University Foundation Programmes or enrolled at RTOs (Registered Training Organisations).